Skip to main content

 #

-1. Exit arrivals, find bus stops outside (well-signed)
+1. Exit arrivals, look for the bus stops outside — they’re clearly signed

-2. Buy ticket from booth near stops or on bus
+2. Buy a ticket from the booth near the stops or on the bus

 Pros